 One path to follow in reading Beshalach is to consider the last words of the portion (Shemot/Exodus 17:16) — midor dor [generation to generation] — to see where they have left us and where they lead.
 The final words, alone, might be interpreted in one light, in terms of this portion and its connection to the Passover seder.
 Another path is suggested by considering the entire verse or paragraph (about eternal war with Amalek).

-The remainder of Reb Mimi’s dvar Torah, written for parashat Bo (last week’s portion), centers around a teaching of R. Mordechai Joseph Leiner, the Ishbitzer Rebbe, who is also known by the title of his Torah commentary, Mei HaShiloach [Living Waters] (see Commentators page for more information).
+Reb Mimi’s dvar Torah, “To be a Temporary Resident of Mitzrayim,” was written for parashat Bo (last week’s portion).
+(Here’s the original posting, through the WayBack Machine.)
+The remainder centers around a teaching of R. Mordechai Joseph Leiner, the Ishbitzer Rebbe, who is also known by the title of his Torah commentary, Mei HaShiloach [Living Waters] (see Commentators page for more information).
 Avivah Zornberg often quotes the Ishbitzer Rebbe, and noticing those citations presents another path to follow.
+The original dvar torah can be found

 Finally, I learned with Reb Mimi when she was offering a course on Mei HaShiloach and other Hasidic teachers at Drisha Institute.
 I recommend both teacher and institute — additional “paths” to follow, should the opportunity arise.